webersab/portfolio/index.md

 I performed at the Stand Comedy Club in Edinburgh, doing a 7-minute set on AI, alongside many other AI practitioners and comedians.
 You can see a video of it [here](https://vimeo.com/684162111).

-I am writing about my research for a lay audience on [my blog](https://homepages.inf.ed.ac.uk/s1782911/index.html).
+I am writing about my research for a lay audience on [my blog].
+To preserve the anonimity of this application, I will provide the link upon request.
 I also write creative non-fiction, examples of which you can find [here](https://drive.google.com/drive/folders/1c9aomoTxQI-OmB6usZMHTV6HjLzsupIH).
 My writing has been published by [butchisnotadirtyword magazine](https://butchisnotadirtyword.com/).

 <img src="images/digital_collage.png" alt="drawing" width="900"/>
 <img src="images/lino_print.png" alt="drawing" width="900"/>